-For both health and safety reasons, Shizuka Ryokan is a non-smoking environment, including within the guest rooms and their adjoining courtyard gardens.
-Additionally, please respect the reality that we are located in a very fire prone bushland setting and therefore we ask you to ensure that any cigarette, butt or match is totally extinguished and appropriately disposed, including in outdoor areas and in and around our grounds.
+For both health and safety reasons, Shizuka Ryokan is a non-smoking environment, including within the guestrooms and their adjoining courtyard gardens.
+Shizuka Ryokan is located in a fire prone bushland setting.
+We therefore ask you to ensure that any cigarette, butt or match is totally extinguished and appropriately disposed of.

 As Shizuka Ryokan is truly unique, we understand that you may have other questions or comments.
-If this website doesn’t answer all your questions, please feel free to contact us directly.
-We would be more than happy to assist.
+If our website doesn’t answer all of your questions, please feel free to contact us.
+We are more than happy to assist.

 +61 3 5348 2030